Canker Sores in the Throat: 7 Causes & How to Treat

-Generally, a throat ulcer can emerge during periods of stress or intense emotions, but it can also be a result of a wound in the mouth that is healing, infection (like herpes) or medication use (like anti-inflammatories).
-When throat ulcers are very big and take a long time to heal, they can be a sign of a more serious disease such as AIDS or cancer.
+A canker sore in the throat can be caused by periods of stress or intense emotions, but it can also be a result of a wound in the mouth that is healing, infection (like herpes) or medication use (like anti-inflammatories).
+When canker sores in the throat are very big and take a long time to heal, they can be a sign of a more serious disease such as AIDS or cancer.

-A throat ulcer is a small, round sore that is whitish in the middle and reddish on the outside.
+A canker sore, or ulcer, is a small, round sore that is whitish in the middle and reddish on the outside.
 It causes pain and discomfort, especially when swallowing or speaking.
 In some cases, it can be accompanied by other symptoms such as fever, general malaise and swollen lymph nodes in the neck area.

-You should see a doctor if your frequently experience throat ulcer, if they take long to heal, or if they are accompanied by other symptoms like fever and weight loss.
+You should see a doctor if your frequently experience canker sores in the throat, if they take long to heal, or if they are accompanied by other symptoms like fever and weight loss.
 The doctor may prescribe ointments for to treat a throat ulcer and suggest the elimination of acidic foods from your diet.
 Another common recommendation is gargling warm water with salt to help relieve discomfort.

 Imagem ilustrativa número 1